 Annual percentage rate (APR) and annual percentage yield (APY) can be two confusing financial concepts, but understanding the difference can help you make better, more informed financial decisions.

-In the APR vs. APY comparison, you should know that when people talk about saving money, they commonly use the term APR when referring to the periodic interest rate the bank pays you.
+When you compare APR vs. APY, you should know that when people talk about saving money, they commonly use the term APR when referring to the periodic interest rate the bank pays you.
 That's actually not quite correct.

-So let's look at how a periodic rate compounded yearly versus compounded monthly affects AP when the periodic rate (again, usually expressed as simply "rate") is 1.32%:
+So let's look at how a periodic rate compounded yearly versus compounded monthly affects APY when the periodic rate (again, usually expressed as "rate") is 1.32%: